colmfah/u2-fan-site/README.md

 Otherwise it will log the user in and redirect to the best songs page.

-#### Header:
+#### Nav Bar:

-In the header, I will include a nav bar that has links to the home page, best songs page, potential best songs page, log in or sign up page, search option and a sort option.
+I will include a nav bar that has links to the home page, best songs page, potential best songs page, log in or sign up page.
 This will be on every page.

-#### Footer:

-In the footer, I will include links to the U2 page on social media platforms.
-These will open in a new window.
-This will be on every page.

-#### Product Limitations:

-#### Future Features:

 Typography and Color Scheme:
 ======

+Red: #fe0000

+Black: rgba(0,0,0,0.87)

+Fonts: Nunito Google Fonts